usrz/minimal-ubuntu/README.md

 ### AWS repositories

-AWS provides mirrors of the various Ubuntu repositories per region, so we can use those for speed.
-We can get the region calling:
+Canonical provides mirrors of the various Ubuntu repositories in each AWS region, so you can use those for speed.
+You can get the region calling:

 ```shell
 export AWS_REGION="$(curl --silent http://169.254.169.254/latest/meta-data/placement/region)"